 In the past, multi-page web designs dominated the internet.
 Some websites even opted to split single articles or topics into multiple pages to keep the amount of content presented at any one time to a minimum.
 However, one-page website designs have begun to grow in popularity in recent times, with most quality designers offering both options.

 Both single and multi-page website designs have their pros and cons, and both styles have particular function which make them attractive to certain people.
 When designing your website, it is important to consider both styles to decide which will have the greatest impact on your target audience.
-We have outlined the major pros and cons of both styles below.
+With the help of Cheap Web Design, we have outlined the major pros and cons of both styles below.
 Hopefully they will help you get started on your web design journey:

 Almost everyone is familiar with multi-page website designs.
 The standard layout involves a number of pages, each covering a particular topic or part of a topic, and each accessible via a home page and/or menu bar.
 Multi-page web design is generally used when people have a lot of content to present, but can detract from the main focus of a website (if there is one).